Last Updated on May 19, 2023 by Electricalvolt

-Measurement of control valve flow coefficient(Cv) is very important for knowing the performance of the control valve.
-The manufacturer determine the control valve flow coefficient(Cv) after manufacturing the control valve, and engraves Cv data in the nameplate.
+Measurement of the control valve flow coefficient(Cv) is very important for knowing the performance of the control valve.
+The manufacturer determines the control valve flow coefficient(Cv) after manufacturing the control valve and engraves Cv data in the nameplate.
 We can find the control valve flow coefficient data on the nameplate of the valve.
-In this topic, we will discuss the importance of measurement of flow coefficient of control valve.
+In this topic, we will discuss the importance of measurement of the flow coefficient of the control valve.

-Before writing the Cv data in the nameplate, the manufacturer test the valve for flow coefficient.
-Water of specific gravity 1.0 at 60 60 degrees Fahrenheit is suitable for the Cv determining test.
-After testing the valve for its Cv, the data is mentioned on the nameplate.
+Before writing the Cv data in the nameplate, the manufacturer tests the valve for the flow coefficient.
+The water of specific gravity 1.0 at 60 60 degrees Fahrenheit is suitable for the Cv determining test.
+After testing for its Cv, the data is mentioned on the nameplate.

-The followings are the reasons for measurement of Cv.
+The followings are the reasons for the measurement of Cv.

-- It is easy to compare the different valves flow capacity by measuring control valve flow coefficient.
+- It is easy to compare the different valve flow capacities by measuring the control valve flow coefficient.

-- It assist in selection of the right size control valve for a particular application.
+- It assists in the selection of the right size control valve for a particular application.

-In this condition, the flow coefficient deviates from the flow calculated using the flow coefficient equation for sizing control valves.
-The reason behind this is the vapor bubbles occupy more volume because the mass of liquid expands during the phase change. and it creates an extra resistance to flow.
+In this condition, the control valve flow coefficient (Cv) deviates from the flow calculated using the flow coefficient equation for sizing control valves.
+The reason behind this is the vapor bubbles occupy more volume because the mass of liquid expands during the phase change. and it creates extra resistance to flow.

-All these reasons assist for measurement of Control Valve flow coefficient (Cv).
+All these reasons assist in the measurement of the Control Valve flow coefficient (Cv).